JetSetIlly/Gopher2600/README.md

 Whenever the emulation does halt, the `ONHALT` command will run.
 For example, a previous call to `ONHALT CPU` will cause the `CPU` command to run whenever the emulation stops.
 Similarly, the `ONSTEP` command applies whenever the emulation is stepped forward.
 By default, the `LAST` command is run on every step.

 The debugger can step forward either, one CPU instruction at a time, or by one video cycle at a time.
 We can change this mode with the `QUANTUM` command.
-We can also conveniently use the `STEP` command, for example `STEP VIDEO`, performing the quantum change and stepping forward in one go.
-The `STEP` command can also be used to run until the next time a target changes.
-For example, `STEP SCANLINE`.
-Using `STEP` in this way is often more useful than setting up a `TRAP`.
+We can also conveniently use the `STEP` command, for example `STEP CLOCK`, performing the quantum change and stepping forward in one go.
+The STEP command can also be to step forward one scanline or one frame.
+It can also be used to STEP backwards, although in some cases the REWIND command might be more convenient.

 Scripts can be recorded and played back with the `SCRIPT` command.
 All commands are available when in script recording mode, except `RUN` and further `SCRIPT RECORD` command.
 Playing back a script while recording a new script is possible.